-(5) The new 2020-2024 target is proof of the Group's intention to uphold an active shareholder commitment for the green transition whilst developing shareholder commitment for other topics (biodiversity, supply chain, etc.).
+(5) The new 2020-2024 target reflects the Group's intention to uphold an active shareholder commitment for the green transition whilst developing shareholder engagement for other issues (biodiversity, supply chain, etc.).
+(6) In 2020, Caisse des Dépôts' total emissions amounted to 56,267 tCO2e of which 20,319 tCO2e are classified under scopes 1, 2 and 3, excluding purchase-related emissions.
+These emissions have decreased by 12% compared to 2019, partly due to the health crisis and remote working, and by 18% compared to 2013

-(6) In 2020, Caisse des Dépôts' total emissions amounted to 56,267 tCO2e of which 20,319 tCO2e are scopes 1, 2 and 3 emissions, excluding purchase-related emissions.
-These emissions have decreased by 12% compared to 2019 which is partly due to the health crisis and remote working, and by 18% compared to 2013.
-On Group level, the emissions correspond to scopes 1, 2 and 3 and are available and manageable within the entities.
-Refer to the Social Responsibility Report for methodological details
+At Group level, the emissions correspond to scopes 1, 2 and 3 and are available and manageable within the entities.
+Refer to the Social Responsibility Report for methodological details.